east-01/AutoMetrics/README.md

 The ProgramData class is a singleton object that holds *all* of the data that is used throughout the lifecycle of the program.
 The list of things inside ProgramData:
 - Command line arguments (argparse.Namespace)
 - config.yaml values (Dictionary)
-- Settings (argparse.Namespace- hard-coded values that shouldn't be mutable by the user)
+- Settings (Dictionary- hard-coded values that shouldn't be mutable by the user)
 - __DataRepository__ (DataRepository class)
 - __Analysis repository__ (Dictionary)